Vi bruger cookies til at forbedre Bookmate-webstedsoplevelsen og vores anbefalinger.

 • Læsere1

-In the years after World War II, a movement began to bring the middle class back from the Chicago suburbs to the Lincoln Park neighborhood on the city's North Side.
-In place of the old, poorly maintained apartments and dense streetscapes of taverns and butchers, “rehabbers” imagined a new kind of neighborhood—a renovated, modern community that held on to the convenience, diversity, and character of a historic urban quarter, but also enjoyed the prosperity and privileges of a new subdivision.
+In the years after World War II, a movement began to bring the middle class back to the Lincoln Park neighborhood on Chicago's North Side.
+In place of the old, poorly maintained apartments and dense streetscapes, “rehabbers” imagined a new kind of neighborhood—a modern community that combined the convenience, diversity, and character of a historic urban quarter with the prosperity and privileges of a new subdivision.

-But as the old buildings came down, cheap studios were combined to create ever more spacious, luxurious homes.
-Property values rose swiftly, and the people who were evicted to make room for progress began to assert their own ideas about the future of Lincoln Park.
-Over the course of the 1960s, divisions within the community deepened.
-Letters and picket lines gave way to increasingly violent strikes and counterstrikes as each camp tried to settle the same existential questions that beguile so many cities today: Who is this neighborhood for?
+But as property values rose, longtime residents found themselves being evicted to make room for progress—and they began to assert their own ideas about the future of Lincoln Park.
+As divisions deepened over the course of the 1960s, debate gave way to increasingly violent demonstrations.
+Each camp became further entrenched as they tried to settle the eternal questions of city planning: Who is a neighborhood for?
 And who gets to decide?

 Denne bog er ikke tilgængelig i øjeblikket